 - Northwest Ohio Pathways HUB, which coordinates the regional clinical-community linkages care coordination system and trains community health workers.

 - Northwest Ohio Regional Trauma Registry, which furnishes clinical outcome and demographic data to the Ohio Department of Public Safety’s trauma database.

 - Planning and Evaluation Services, which performs community health improvement planning, data evaluation services, project management, coalition development, and facilitation of meetings and trainings.

-HCNO also provides administration and staffing for Toledo/Lucas County CareNet, a nonprofit organization that provides a charity care network and care coordination in Lucas County, as well as insurance navigation services throughout northwest Ohio.
-Plus, HCNO coordinates Healthy Lucas County, a collaboration of community health improvement organizations, and Fostering Healthy Communities, a collaboration among Mercy Health, ProMedica and the University of Toledo Medical Center.
+HCNO also provides administration and staffing for Toledo/Lucas County CareNet, a nonprofit organization that provides a charity care network, care coordination and insurance application assistance in Lucas County.
+Plus, HCNO coordinates Healthy Lucas County, a coalition of community health improvement organizations, and Fostering Healthy Communities, a collaboration among Mercy Health, ProMedica and the University of Toledo Medical Center.